 At first Ruth was allowed to stay with her mum in the women’s dormitory.
 But eventually every child was removed to a separate dormitory.
 Ruth was 4 when she was taken from her Mum.
 “Once you were taken from your parents, you had no more connection with them,” she explains.

 For a short time, Ruth still saw her Mum from a distance.
 But when Ruth was 5, her mother was sent away from Cherbourg and forced to leave her daughter behind.

-- Many of the Stolen Generations were psychologically, physically, and sexually abused while living in state care or with their adoptive families.
+- Many were psychologically, physically, and sexually abused while living in state care or with their adoptive families.

 - Efforts to make stolen children reject their culture often caused them to feel ashamed of their Indigenous heritage.

 - Many children were wrongly told that their parents had died or abandoned them, and many never knew where they had been taken from or who their biological families were.